From MSDS to SDSminute read

 Request an SDS from Your Supplier

-If your hazardous chemical is provided by an outside organization, that organization is responsible for providing an updated SDS.
+If your hazardous chemical is provided by an outside organization, that supplier is responsible for providing an updated SDS.
 You may have already received an updated SDS along with your recent shipments.
-If not, you can request a current SDS by contacting that chemical supplier.
-Many suppliers provide these forms on their websites, as well.
+If not, you can request a current SDS by contacting your supplier.
+Many companies provide these forms on their websites, as well.

 “Translate” from MSDS to SDS

-If your facility produces the chemical in question, then you’ll need to make an SDS yourself.
-This isn’t so much about “translating” from one format to another as it is “filling in the blanks.”
-Don’t start with your existing MSDS and try to translate it; instead, start with a listing of the details that you need, and copy items over from the existing MSDS.
-You may find that you don’t have some of the elements that are required.
+If your facility produces the chemical in question, you’ll need to make an SDS yourself.
+This isn’t so much about “translating” between formats as it is “filling in the blanks.”
+Don’t start with your existing MSDS and try to translate it; instead, start with a listing of the details you need, and copy items over from the existing MSDS.
+You may find that you don’t have some of the required elements.
 If so, those will be the points that you need to find test results for.

-OSHA lists out the minimum information for an SDS in Appendix D to the HazCom 2012 regulations.
+OSHA lists these sections, along with the details that need to be included, in Appendix D to the HazCom 2012 regulations.
 You can use that listing as a framework for your own SDS, filling in the blanks to create a complete and compliant Safety Data Sheet.
-You can also request a free reference chart from Graphic Products describing the new SDS format, and showing how its sections correspond to OSHA’s HazCom 2012 labeling system.